tchoi8/PerformingParticipation/class4.md

 The Bureau for Direct Democracy, 1972

-Read Joseph Beuys and Dirk Schwarze[Report on a Day's Proceedings at the Bureau for Direct Democracy](http://beforebefore.net/196c/s15/media/beuys_in_participation.pdf)// 1972
+Read Joseph Beuys and Dirk Schwarze[Report on a Day's Proceedings at the Bureau for Direct Democracy](http://beforebefore.net/196c/s15/media/beuys_in_participation.pdf), 1972

 [Class Action](http://www.frieze.com/issue/article/class_action/) on Frieze, Sept 2006.

-[One of Many](http://www.walkerart.org/collections/publications/art-expanded/one-of-many-joseph-beuys/) The Multiples of Joseph Beuys by Maja Wismer // 2015
+[One of Many](http://www.walkerart.org/collections/publications/art-expanded/one-of-many-joseph-beuys/) The Multiples of Joseph Beuys by Maja Wismer, 2015

 [The Boss: On the Unresolved Question of Authority in Joseph Beuys’ Oeuvre and Public Image](http://www.e-flux.com/journal/the-boss-on-the-unresolved-question-of-authority-in-joseph-beuys%E2%80%99-oeuvre-and-public-image/) by Jan Verwoert